bartbutenaers/node-red-contrib-blockly/README.md

 1. The **library** button is similar to the standard *function node*: the code from this Blockly node can be made globally available by adding it to a libary.
 That library will be stored withing the 'libs' directory in your node-red user directory.
 2. The **editor** tabsheet displays a Blockly workspace editor.
 Here blocks can be added, which will be converted afterwards to Javascript code.
 3. The **generated Javascript** tabsheets will display the Javascript code, which is generated based on the blocks in the Blockly editor.
+This code is readonly, which means you cannot change it!
+Reason is that it is *not possible* to generate Blockly blocks, starting from Javascript code ...
 4. The **language** dropdown offers all available languages.
 The texts in the blocks will be translated in the specified language.
 This option is currently ***not available yet***!
 5. The Blockly **toolbox** shows all available blocks, grouped by category.
 6. The Blockly **editable area** shows all the blocks representing your custom logic.
 Blocks can be dragged from the toolbox into the area.
 Some user interaction is offered in this area: